lando/lando/docs/config/pantheon.md

   cache: false
 ```

 Note that if your application code depends on one of these services and you disable them you should expect an error.
-Also note that Lando does not track what services you are using on your Pantheon site eg these settings are "decoupled".
+Also note that Lando does not track what services you are using on your Pantheon site (e.g. these settings are "decoupled").

 ### Using xdebug